 \end{lemma}

-Using Lemma~\ref{leftassoc}, elements in a quandle given by a presentation $\langle S \mid R \rangle$ can be represented as equivalence classes of expressions of the form $x^w$ where $x$ is a generator in $S$ and $w$ is a word in the free group on $S$ (with $\bar x$ representing the inverse of $x$).
+Using Lemma~\ref{leftassoc}, elements in a quandle given by a presentation $\langle S \mid R \rangle$ (where $S$ is a set of generators, and $R$ is a set of relations among the generators) can be represented as equivalence classes of expressions of the form $x^w$ where $x$ is a generator in $S$ and $w$ is a word in the free group on $S$ (with $\bar x$ representing the inverse of $x$).

 Two elements $p$ and $q$ of quandle $q$ are in the same {\em component} (or {\em algebraic component}) if $p^w = q$ for some word $w$ in the free group on $Q$.
 This is an equivalence relations, so the components give a partition of the quandle.
 A quandle is {\em connected} if it has only one component.